Explainer: How worried should we be about reports of blood clots and AstraZeneca's vaccine?

 A study published in The Lancet Public Health last year concluded a continued suspension would lead to thousands of cancer deaths over the next decades.

-In Ukraine here, deep mistrust of vaccines has allowed measles to grow into an epidemic.
+In Ukraine, deep mistrust of vaccines has allowed measles to grow into an epidemic.
 Vaccine hesitancy there is rooted in corruption and mistrust of authority but also in a temporary government suspension in 2008, when a 17-year-old boy died shortly after receiving a measles-rubella vaccine.

-Reporting by Ludwig Burger and Matthias Blamont; Additional reporting by Kate Kelland in London and Julie Steenhuysen in Chicago; Editing by Josephine Mason and Nick Macfie
+Reporting by Ludwig Burger and Matthias Blamont; Additional reporting by Kate Kelland in London and Julie Steenhuysen in Chicago; Editing by Josephine Mason, Nick Macfie, Elaine Hardcastle and Frances Kerry

 Our Standards: The Thomson Reuters Trust Principles.